FreeCAD/FreeCAD-documentation/wiki/Object_API.md

 #### <img src="images/type_method.svg" style="width:16px;"> getDocumentationOfProperty

+getDocumentationOfProperty(name) -> str

-Return the documentation string of the property of this class.
+Returns the documentation string of the property of this class.

+name : str
+    Property name.

 #### <img src="images/type_method.svg" style="width:16px;"> getEditorMode

+getEditorMode(name) -> list

 Get the behaviour of the property in the property editor.
 It returns a list of strings with the current mode.
 If the list is empty there are no special restrictions.
 If the list contains 'ReadOnly' then the item appears in the property editor but is disabled.
 If the list contains 'Hidden' then the item even doesn't appear in the property editor.

+name : str
+    Property name.

 #### <img src="images/type_method.svg" style="width:16px;"> getEnumerationsOfProperty

+getEnumerationsOfProperty(name) -> list or  None

 Return all enumeration strings of the property of this class or None if not a PropertyEnumeration.

+name : str
+    Property name.

 #### <img src="images/type_method.svg" style="width:16px;"> getGroupOfProperty

+getGroupOfProperty(name) -> str

-Return the name of the group which the property belongs to in this class.
-The properties sorted in different named groups for convenience.
+Returns the name of the group which the property belongs to in this class.
+The properties are sorted in different named groups for convenience.

+name : str
+    Property name.